Markov properties for mixed graphs: Markov properties for ribbonless graphs

-\emph{Case 2.2.2: Both subpaths of $\pi_1$ and $\pi_2$ from $k$ to $h$ are direction-preserving.} Then $\langle i_n,h,j_m\rangle$ is collider or $i_n=j_m$ with an arrowhead pointing to $h$ on the $i_nh$-edge and b1) and b2) are impossible.
-If a1) or a2) holds $\pi_{12}$ is $m$-connecting since then $h\in C\cup\an(C)$. \end{proof} We are now ready to establish the main result of this paper. \begin{theorem} Let $G$ be a maximal ribbonless graph.
-If an independence model $\mathcal{J}$ over the node set of $G$ is a compositional graphoid, then $\mathcal{J}$ satisfies the pairwise Markov property w.r.t.\ $G$ if and only if it satisfies the global Markov property w.r.t.\ $G$. \end{theorem} \begin{proof} ($\Leftarrow$) If $\mathcal{J}$ is a compositional graphoid and satisfies the global Markov property it follows from Theorem \ref{thm:112} and Lemma \ref{lem:1130} that it satisfies the pairwise Markov property.
+We are now ready to establish the main result of this paper. \begin{theorem} Let $G$ be a maximal ribbonless graph.
+If an independence model $\mathcal{J}$ over the node set of $G$ is a compositional graphoid, then $\mathcal{J}$ satisfies the pairwise Markov property w.r.t. $G$ if and only if it satisfies the global Markov property w.r.t. $G$. \end{theorem} \begin{pf} ($\Leftarrow$) If $\mathcal{J}$ is a compositional graphoid and satisfies the global Markov property it follows from Theorem~\ref {thm112} and Lemma~\ref{lem1130} that it satisfies the pairwise Markov property.